microsoftgraph/microsoft-graph-toolkit/packages/providers/mgt-msal2-provider/README.md

                       scopes="user.read,people.read"
                       redirect-uri="https://my.redirect/uri"
                       authority=""
-                      multi-account-enabled>
+                      multi-account-disabled>
     </mgt-msal2-provider>
     ```

-    It can also be enabled in the `Msal2Config` object:
+    It can also be enabled/disabled in the `Msal2Config` object:

     ```ts
     import {Providers, LoginType} from '@microsoft/mgt-element';